 Having a land trust is a good idea for property owners and real estate investors.
 Land trusts are especially a good idea in case you own more than one property and don't want everyone to know you own so many properties.

 You can choose whoever you want for your land trust.
-However, it should be someone you know and trust since your property title will be going to them to keep safe and private for you.
-While your property is in a land trusts’ name, no one can see that you own it.
-The title company cannot announce it in the newspaper that you own property like they do with everyone else.
+However, it should be someone you know and trust since your property title will be going to them to keep it safe and private for you.
+While your property is in a land trust's name, no one can see that you own it.
+For example, the title company cannot announce in the local newspaper that you own property (like they do with everyone else).